MitchellAcoustics/C2402_InterNoise_Soundscapy/IN_2024_3404.typ

 <history-and-description>
 Soundscapy was initially developed for working with data collected as part of the Soundscape Indices \(SSID) project #cite(<Kang2019Towards>);.
 A method for #emph[in situ] data collection was developed, named the SSID Protocol, which enabled simultaneous collection of binaural recordings, survey questionnaires, and environmental data #cite(<Mitchell2020Soundscape>);.
 The SSID Protocol was designed to be compatible with the ISO/TS 12913 standards, optimized for large scale data collection.
 The data collected under this protocol forms the open-access International Soundscape Database \(ISD) #cite(<Mitchell2024International>);, which is described further in @sec-databases.

 Building upon this database, a new method for analysing soundscape circumplex data was developed by Mitchell, Aletta, & Kang #cite(<Mitchell2022How>);.
-This method uses a distribution-based approach to model the distribution of responses to soundscape questionnaires within the circumplex.
+This method uses a distribution-based approach to model the distribution of responses to soundscape questionnaires within the circumplex \(see @fig-plots).
 In this method, each response is transformed according to @eq-isopl and @eq-isoev, and the distribution of these responses in the circumplex is visualized using a kernel density estimation.
 In this way, the collective perception of a group or of a location can be thought of as the bivariate distribution of responses within the circumplex.
 Soundscapy was initially developed as the research code to explore and develop this method in #cite(<Mitchell2022How>) before being published as an open-source package in 2022.

 = Features
 <features>